 Following his armbar submission victory over Mike Perry back in November, Donald “Cowboy” Cerrone will make his return to the octagon on Jan.
 19 when he faces Alexander Hernandez on the UFC’s ESPN+ debut card in Brooklyn.
 Cerrone is moving from welterweight back to lightweight for this matchup and the two will headline the prelims on ESPN.

 Cerrone had a very respectable run at welterweight over the past couple years but hasn’t fought at 155-pounds since his TKO loss to Rafael dos Anjos for the lightweight championship in Dec.
 2015.
 Prior to that title shot loss though, Cerrone had racked up eight straight wins at lightweight and had earned eight performance bonus awards in the division since his UFC debut in 2011.
+“Cowboy” would make a solid pick on the Draftkings Sportsbook App as we are predicting his win in this match.

 In stark contrast to Cerrone’s well established history, Hernandez has only had two fights inside the octagon.
 He scored a “performance of the night” bonus for his 42-second KO victory over Beneil Dariush at UFC 222 last March.
 And he most recently earned a unanimous decision over Olivier Aubin-Mercier this past July.